josdejong/mathjs/README.md

 # math.js
 https://github.com/josdejong/mathjs

-Math.js is an extended math library for JavaScript, compatible with the standard Math library.
+Math.js is a JavaScript math library, compatible with the standard Math library.
 Powerful and easy to use.

-Math.js supports real values, complex values, units, strings, and matrices.
+Math.js supports real and complex values, units, and matrices.
-It contains an extensive set of built-in functions, and comes with a flexible expression parser.
+It contains an extensive set of built-in functions and constants, and comes with a flexible expression parser.